 The marriage penalty embedded in the tax code may discourage marriage by taxing married couples at higher rates than single people.
 Santorum’s plan would equalize the tax burden by doubling the size of tax brackets for married families and eliminating other penalties for those who tie the knot.

 But Santorum’s policies have deepened a longstanding rift between conflicting visions of conservatism.

-Many believe healing America’s crumbling hearths requires bold measures.
+Many believe healing America’s crumbling hearths require bold measures.
 In July, Charles A. Donovan, a senior research fellow at the Heritage Foundation, called for “a Marshall Plan to rebuild shattered American homes.”
-Congresswoman Michele Bachmann made “family formation” the center of her tax plan before exiting the race.
+Congresswoman Michele Bachmann made “family formation” the center of her tax plan before exiting the presidential race.
 Others emphasize that the proposal is a political winner.
-Robert Stein, a former deputy assistant secretary of the Treasury, writes, “Such an approach would also be very popular with a vital political constituency - middle-class parents.”
+Robert Stein, a former deputy assistant secretary of the Treasury, writes, “Such an approach would also be very popular with a vital political constituency – middle-class parents.”

 Dr. Carlson, who has promoted a pro-family tax policy for decades, said family formation has been at the heart of the income tax code since the Revenue Act of 1948, which “generously increased personal exemptions for children, eliminated the marriage penalty that existed in the tax code, and made having a family and children a tax shelter.”
 He suggested the Parents Tax Relief Act of 2007 as model legislation, but believed it would have a chilly reception in some quarters of Capitol Hill.

 “The Democrats, under the influence of the feminist bloc, don’t want to give any recognition to stay at home parenting, because they fear – rightly so – that women may like it,” Dr. Carlson said.